Legoless/Haystack/README.md

 - **Templates**

-   Contains Liftoff templates for many different types of iOS or Mac OS X projects.
+   Contains Liftoff templates for different types of iOS or Mac OS X projects.

 - **Tests**